 This option helps to set if you want to show only opened windows, opened windows as well as Microsoft Edge tabs, etc. Let’s see how to do it.

 - Launch the Windows 11 Settings app using Win+I hotkey

 - Click on System

-- Use the Alt+Tab section on the right-hand side.
+- Open the Alt+Tab section drop-down on the right-hand side

 Using these two native ways, you are able to customize Alt+Tab settings.